-In the event of an emergency, the school will communicate important information (via text message) through our automated emergency alert system.
+In the event of an emergency, the school will communicate important information through our automated emergency alert system.

 D. First Aid/CPR/AED Trained Personnel

 The school requires designated employees to be trained and certified in First Aid/CPR/AED by the American Red Cross.